stewest/johnny-five-node-slackbot/README.md

 https://github.com/rmcdaniel/node-slackbot
 - Slackbot for node.js using RTM API.

-What I did was:
-- npm install --save johnny-five
+What to do:
-- npm install --save node-slackbot
+- npm install
 - Go to https://api.slack.com/slack-apps and create your app with testing tokens.

 Follow most of the relevent instructions from both repos above.